JSuder-xx/JSuder-xx.github.io/_posts/2019-01-06-media-purveyor.md

 ![Media Browser](/assets/MediaPurveyorBrowserScaled.jpg){:style="max-width: 100%"}

-That leads to the third major shock.
-I was proud of how much functionality had been built in the roughly 2,400 hours spent on development (another 800 hours were spent on marketing, help system / training materials, and customer support).
+That leads to the third major shock, and I apologize profusely if this has turned into a humblebrag, but I was proud of how much functionality had been built in the roughly 2,400 hours spent on development (another 800 hours were spent on marketing, help system / training materials, and customer support).
 * Image Editor with 43 effects, _layers_, varying selection techniques, wizards, and more; all coded from the ground up based on research.
 * Completely custom widget set built for this application with layout managers, custom styling, and effects.
 * Browser with multi-threaded thumbnail loading (so the CPU could decode one while waiting on the I/O for another).